thenumbernine/SDLLuaJIT-android/push-to-files/README.md

 pushing and pulling from the /data/data/pkgname/files/

-I'm rpath'ing the Termux libraries to point here cuz I can only get them to link using an absolute rpath (can I put env vars in it? what env var has the package files folder anyways?)
+I'm rpath'ing the Termux libraries to point to `$ORIGIN/..`

 here's the libraries:
 	in image/bin/Android/arm